holyavkin/Public/codex.md

 **Explanatory.
 Science, politics, and the universe.**

 - We probably live in a simulation (the matrix) (see digital realism).
-— 🤖 We are biorobots (habits == brain apps), or phylosophical zombies (life addicted).
+— 🤖 We are biorobots (habits == brain apps), or philosophical zombies (life addicted).
 - Other dimensions and universes exist.
-- ⏳ All possible variants of the future/past/present are exist in the same time.
+- ⏳ All possible variants of the future/past/present exist at the same time.
 - Micro and macro evolution happens.
 - 💥 Big Bang is like a reboot of the universe or a multiverse multiplication through the wormhole/black-hole.
 - ⚡️ Nothing in our universe can travel faster than light.
 - 🧠 The human brain (in its current state of evolution) can't comprehend our universe or multiverse.
 - 🛸 Non-carbon-based life forms exist.
 - 👽 Aliens exist.
 Mostly our ancients/gods are aliens.
 We have an aliens' DNA.
-- 🌪 Chakras exists.
+- 🌪 Chakras exist.
-- Aura is electro-magnetic field of the human body.
+- Aura is an electromagnetic field of the human body.
-- 🚿 Detoxing cleans aura and increase frequency of thoughts.
+- 🚿 Detoxing cleans aura and increases the frequency of thoughts.
 - 👀 Perception of time can be sped up or slowed down, but not reversed (forwards time travel is possible, backwards is not).
 - 🤖 Technology will eventually disrupt all other human-created institutions (politics, religion, identity, economics, energy, healthcare, travel, education).
 - 🕵️‍ Privacy is just a side effect of people not being truly connected.
 - 😇 Being good/moral increasingly becomes our default state as we learn more about ourselves, the world and are more connected with each other.
 - ❓ For most questions answers might be found inside the self, search engine & Wikipedia.
 - Logic is a helpful tool, but has flaws and can't be relied on entirely.
-- Acupuncture, reflexology, chiropractice works, somehow.
+- Acupuncture, reflexology, iridology, chiropractic works, somehow.
-- 💉 Some vaccinations might be good, but better to improve immune system by cold, fasting, raw food diet & meditation.
+- 💉 Some vaccinations might be good, but better to improve the immune system by cold, fasting, raw food diet & meditation.
 - Editing DNA might be helpful.
 - 🤖 AI exists and getting more aware of itself.

-### 4. Relationship
+### 4. Relationships

-— 🚪 People are the doors to new worlds, opportunities.
-They are mirrors and I can become more aware of myself through them.
+* 🚪 People are the doors to new worlds, opportunities.
+- 🤳 They are mirrors and I can become more aware of myself through them.
-- The most important person is that who is in front of me.
+- 👁 The most important person is that who is in front of me.
-- 🤝 The meaning of life is in connections.
+- 🤝 The meaning of life is in building connections.

-* Stranger - from the grocery checker to people on continents you may never visit.
+* 👽 Stranger - from the grocery checker to people on continents you may never visit.
+- He could be my friend, mentor(e) or client.
 - Everyone has ikigai/life-purpose.
+- If I met you there is some purpose of our connection.
-- When americans ask first time how do you do - respond positively and ask an unusual question.
+- When Americans ask first time how do you do - respond positively and ask an unusual question.
 It's an opportunity to know this person better.
-- If I met you there is some purpose of our connection.
-- I can coach anyone who needs it, but I prefer to focus on entrepreneurs.
 - Call everyone by their name.
 It's a gateway to their deeper i.
-- Be the dumpest person in the room.
+- Be the dumbest person in the room.
-- Apologies quickly if my actions hurt an other person.
+- Apologies quickly if my actions hurt another person.

-* 🧔 Friend - the people you like to hang out with.
+* 🧔 Friend is the person you like to hang out with.
-- Treat this person if it's only the one person besides you on this planet.
+- Treat this person if it's only the one person beside you on this planet.
 - Spend 1hr+ with my friend every week.
 - Birthday is a special day for a person.
 Some of them don't like it.
 - Friends are happy for my wins.
-- Friends are not always show support, but they want me the best.
+- Friends are not always shown support, but they want me the best.
 - I am == my friends' expectations.

-* 👰 Partner/Spouse/Romance - However you define these relationships in your life.
+* 👰 Spouse.
-- My wife is my best friend.
+- My wife, Katya, is my best friend.
 - At least one 2hr+ date each week helps to keep it healthy.
 - Every day say: "I love you" ❤️, "thank you" 🙏.
 - Kiss 😘 & hug 🤗 every morning.
 - Happy wife == happy life.
 - I respect her way.

-* 👶 Family - kids, wife, parents, brothers, sisters, aunts, uncles, children, nieces and nephews.
+* 👶 Family are the most important people.
-— My son is continue of my and my wife's heritage.
+- My son, Cosmos, continues of my and my wife's heritage.
+- He is my best friend too.
-- My son is a guest in our house.
-My purpose is to feed, spend time, let him grow his way.
+- He is a guest in our house.
+My purpose is to feed, spend time with him, let him grow his way.
-- My brother is my "gemini twin".
-He is my first teacher mentor/coach.
-He is like a father for me.
+- My brother is my "Gemini twin".
+He is my first mentor/coach.
+He is like a second father to me.
 - My father is non-traditional buddhist.
-He can be ok with everything.
+He taught me how to be ok with anything.
-- My mom is always in my hearth.
-She tought me how not to build relationship with spouse and drugs (alchohol, coffee).
+- My mom is always in my heart.
+She taught me how to be closer to nature, not to build a relationship with spouse and drugs (alcohol, coffee).
-- My grandmother is teaching me how to deal with sugar.
-She is a good role model: be kind, humble and what to do with alchohol.
+- My grandmother taught how to love nature, be kind, humble and what to do with alcohol.
 - My father-in-law is my "rich dad".
-He is a great storyteller and amazing family guy.
+He is a great storyteller and an amazing family guy.
-- My mother-in-law is the best mother-in-law.
+- My mother-in-law is the best mother-in-law I could ever imagine.
-- My brother-in-law is very smart, harismatic person.
+- My brother-in-law is a very smart, charismatic person.

-* 🐶 Animals - are our neighbors on Earth.
+* 🐶 Animals are our roommates on Earth.
-- “If slaughterhouses had glass walls, the whole world would be vegetarian”. Ⓒ Paul McCartni.
+- “If slaughterhouses had glass walls, the whole world would be vegetarian”. Ⓒ Paul McCartney.
-— We use pets for fullfilling our emptiness.
+— We use pets for fulfilling our emptiness.
-– Rocky is a little buddha, great teacher of unconditional love.
+– Rocky, my dog is a little Buddha, a great teacher of unconditional love.

 ### 6. Opinions
 Words about how I interpret my perceptions and synthesize the meaning of reality.
 6A is about what this means for my own approach to life, and 6B is about how I believe society should be structured.